Spirit of Japan (Extrait de Parfum) by Elixir Attar

 AndinAndin 2 years ago

-Without having much exposure to Japanese culture, your description of the Kodo ceremony (no idea how you were able to type that "O" ;) is really interesting - what a deep and layered way to approach a fragrance!
+Without having much contact with Japanese culture, your description of the Kodo ceremony (no idea how you managed to type that "O" ;) is really interesting - what a deep and multifaceted way to approach a fragrance!
 I really enjoyed reading your review.

 Translated · Show originalShow translation